47colborne/dynamini/README.md

 * created_at

 We've included ActiveModel::Validations, so any validators will still work and be triggered by the save/create methods.

-There are also some new functions specific to DynamoDB's API:
+There are also some new methods specific to DynamoDB's API that don't have a counterpart in ActiveRecord:

 * find_or_nil(hash_key, range_key) - since ActiveRecord's find_by isn't applicable to noSQL, use this method if you want a .find that doesn't raise exceptions when the item doesn't exist
 * batch_find([keys]) - to retrieve multiple objects at once.